akmfelix/python_hero/Assessment.md

 ## Statements Assessment
+## Print out words that start with 's'
-### Use for, .split(), and if to create a Statement that will print out words that start with 's':
+Use for, .split(), and if to create a Statement that will print out words that start with 's':
 ~~~
 # method 1
 st = 'Print only the words that start with s in this sentence'